-- Level 1 Unadjusted quoted prices in active markets for identical as sets or liabilities; - Level 2 Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly; and - Level 3 Inputs that are not based on observable market data.
+- Level 1 Unadjusted quoted prices in active markets for identical assets or liabilities; - Level 2 Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly; and - Level 3 Inputs that are not based on observable market data

-The fair value of cash and cash equivalents is measured at Level 1 of the fair value hierarchy.
-The carrying value of receivables, reclamation bond, and accounts payable and accrued liabilities approximate their fair value.
+The fair value of cash is measured at Level 1 of the fair value hierarchy.
+The carrying value of receivables, reclamation bonds and accounts payable and accrued liabilities approximate their fair value because of the short-term nature of these instruments.